Masters in Urban Design

 (a) The Degree of Master of Science (Urban Design) will be taken through a full-time course of study.

-(b) The duration of the full-time course of study is twelve months.
+(b) The duration of the full-time course of study is sixteen months.

 (c) The Degree of Master of Science (Urban Design) may be obtained by thesis (Mode I).
 A candidate must carry out a research project under the direction of the supervisor appointed by the Head of the School.
 The thesis presented by the candidate is to embody the result of this research project.
 A candidate may be required to pass an oral examination on the subject matter of the thesis if the examiners so decide.